stevezafeiriou/sensor-data-td/README.md

      - Infill: 20%-30%

 2. **Assemble the Hardware**:
-   - Place the ESP32, MPU6050, TFT display, and vibration motor into the case.
+   - Place the LilyGo T-Display S3, MPU6050, and vibration motor into the case.
    - Use screws or adhesive as needed to secure the components.

 ---